Ed Davis: MA Schools Should Be Prepared, Teach 'Run, Hide, Fight'

 BOSTON (CBS) — Tragedies like the school shooting in Florida on Wednesday often bring questions about school safety to the forefront people’s minds.

-The United States is averaging out to one school shooting a week.
+The United States is averaging out to one school shooting a week since 2013.
 Former Boston Police Commissioner and WBZ-TV’s Security Analyst Ed Davis says the only ways to truly stop that is with better gun regulations.

 “I don’t want to take guns away from people that have a right to have them” but there are holes in the system, said Davis.